vboussange/EvoId.jl/docs/src/examples/delta_competition_example.md

 !!! notes "Callbacks"
     Note that one could also use a callback function to obtain time series of size of the world computed at simulation time.
-See [Simulation page](../manual/simulation.md).
+See [Callbacks page](../manual/callbacks.md).

 ### Position through time